ABOUT THIS COURSE

 Improving Composition Skills with lower attaining students

 - The importance of planning work with students to facilitate a ‘step-by-step- approach to composition

 - Managing the varying skill set in the classroom

 - A close examination of the specification and assessment requirments to identify how to address weakness and ensure student progress

 - Tackling the weaker composition – approaches, ideas, and practical strategies

 - Skills requirements – practical approaches on how to support students to improve grade D-C compositions

 - Drawing from examples, practical demonstrations on how to get students to progress, improve and develop the mid-range students’ skills to improve their composition writing

-- The no-notation students – how to improve their work
+- The non-notation and technology-based students – how to improve their work

 12.40 – 1.40pm